TrenchBoot/trenchboot-issues/.github/ISSUE_TEMPLATE/bug-report.md

 ---

 **Affected component(s) or functionality**
-_The component or functionality of Trenchboot that is not working as expected._
+_The component or functionality of TrenchBoot that is not working as expected._

 **Brief summary**
 _A clear and concise summary of the bug._